-The main historical monuments are the Praetorian Palace, which houses under its loggia several Roman and medieval tombstones; the Fortress, which houses the Museo Alto Garda as well as several cultural activities, particularly; the doors of the medieval walls and the Bastion - Venetian Fortress built on the slopes of Mount Rocchetta at a height of about 160 meters.
+The main historical monuments of Riva del Garda are the Praetorian Palace, which houses under its loggia several Roman and medieval tombstones; the Fortress, which houses the Museo Alto Garda as well as several cultural activities, particularly; the doors of the medieval walls and the Bastion - Venetian Fortress built on the slopes of Mount Rocchetta at a height of about 160 meters.
 In the past, Riva del Garda has hosted illustrious personalities such as Nietzsche and Kafka.

-The small town of Peschiera del Garda, a few kilometers from the city of Verona, is probably one of the most beautiful destinations among the villages that surround the Lake Garda.
+Among the towns on the Lake Garda, there is the small town of Peschiera del Garda, a few kilometers from the city of Verona, is probably one of the most beautiful destinations among the villages that surround the Lake Garda.

-Its historic center is bordered by ancient walls: the first settlements date back to the Bronze Age.
+Peschiera del Garda historic center is bordered by ancient walls: the first settlements date back to the Bronze Age.
 In Roman times, the town became an important cultural center, with the creation of the so-called Gallic Way, in orderto improve connections to the city.
 In the Middle Ages, the fortification of the center of Peschiera began.
 Today we can still admire the Fortress, the Porta Brescia and Porta Verona: ancient military buildings with defensive purpose.

-The village of Torbole stands on a calcareous hill at the base of Mount Baldo, at the north eastern shore of Lake Garda, with the houses laid out as in an amphitheatre along the contour of the bay.
+One of nicest towns on Lake Garda, but less famous than other Lake Garda cities, is the village of Torbole stands on a calcareous hill at the base of Mount Baldo, at the north eastern shore of Lake Garda, with the houses laid out as in an amphitheatre along the contour of the bay.

 The village of Torbole was preferred by many illustrious artists, such as the writer Goethe, who defined Torbole as "a marvel of nature, an enchanting place".